 What would happen if the earth stopped spinning?

-The world would suffer from massive droughts; most of all, water is gone or far away.
+The world would suffer from massive droughts; most of all, water would be gone or far away.
 There would be no way to support life for an extended period.
-The immediate aftermath of this planetary braking is severe and would likely put every species on Earth.
-The oceans would boil or evaporate entirely on the planet’s dayside and freeze on the night side.
+The immediate aftermath of this planetary breaking is severe and would likely put every species on Earth.
+The oceans would boil or evaporate entirely on the planet’s dayside and freeze at night.

 People would experience half a year of sunlight and half a year of darkness, allowing for slightly more livable conditions.
 It would likely ruin agriculture and plant growth cycles as there would be no natural transition between seasons.
 One very gradual change would be the planet’s change from its current globe shape to a perfect sphere.

-It could be possible that one day billions of years from now, the earth will start to a standstill.
+One day, billions of years from now, the earth could start to a standstill.
 But the chances are good that other events will occur before that, such as the Sun swallowing up the planet.
 There isn’t a chance that the earth will suddenly stop spinning anytime soon.
 But let’s assume for a moment that the earth suddenly stopped rotating!

-- Earth spins at its equator 1,000 miles per hour as it orbits the Sun, but as you get closer to the poles, the rotation is slower.
+• Earth spins 1,000 miles per hour at its equator as it orbits the Sun, but the rotation is slower as you get closer to the poles.

-It is said that the moon also used to spin faster than it does now before it became tidally locked with the earth.
-Tidal locking is the name given to the situation when a moon or planetary object’s orbital period matches its rotational period.
+It is said that the moon also used to spin faster than it does now before it became tidally locked with the Earth.
+Tidal locking is when a moon or planetary object’s orbital period matches its rotational period.
 Coincidentally, fate affects every large moon that orbits a planet.

 A great example of this is the moon.
-Both the earth and the moon rotated independently in the early solar system.
-But the Earth’s gravity grabbed onto the tidal bulges and slowed down the moon’s rotation.
+Both the Earth and the moon rotated independently in the early solar system.
+But the Earth’s gravity grabbed the tidal bulges and slowed the moon’s rotation.

 There are two different scenarios if the earth stops spinning.
 But it wasn’t tidally locked to the Sun.
 The planet would experience six months of sunlight and six months of darkness.

-- A sudden pause would cause everything on the earth’s surface to suddenly move at a speed of over 1,000 miles per hour, 1,600 kilometers per hour in a lateral direction.
+• A sudden pause would cause everything on the earth’s surface to suddenly move at over 1,000 miles per hour, 1,600 kilometers per hour in a lateral direction.

 Since the velocity needed to escape the Earth’s gravity is over 24,000 800 miles per hour.
 Everything would stay tacked to the Earth’s surface.